 As Vice President, Students, Lisa Collins provides leadership and strategic direction for a wide range of student services, including the Registrar’s Office and Program Advising, Financial Aid, Student Housing, Health and Accessibility Services, Counselling, Student Life Office and Recreation, Student Judicial Affairs, Workplace Education, and Testing Centres.
 Lisa is also responsible for the Enrolment Planning and Institutional Research offices.

-Lara Johnson is a seasoned marketing strategist with over 15 years’ experience in a wide array of industries.
-Currently the Vice President of Marketing and Communications at BCIT, Lara recently led the development and stakeholder engagement strategy for the Institute’s new Strategic Plan.
-Lara also led the development of a new brand positioning and creative identity for BCIT.
+Lara Johnson is a seasoned marketing strategist with over 15 years experience in a wide array of industries.
+As Vice President of Marketing and Communications, she has led the development and stakeholder engagement strategy for the Institute’s new Strategic Plan, and the development of new brand positioning and creative identity for BCIT.

 Roy Hart joined BCIT in February 2018, after spending over 25 years in enterprise IT, strategy, and leadership across multiple sectors, including education, health, social services, justice, transportation, and infrastructure.
-Roy is an active member of the Canadian CIO community and, among other committees, serves on the BCNET board.
+Roy is an active member of the Canadian Chief Information Officer community and, among other committees, serves on the BCNET board.

 Cynthia Petrie is the Executive Director of Stakeholder Relations.

-Lisa holds an MBA (Executive) from SFU, a Bachelor of Home Economics (Dietetics and Nutrition) from UBC, and a Certificate in Health Care Management from BCIT.
+Lisa holds an Master of Business Administration (Executive) from Simon Fraser University, a Bachelor of Home Economics (Dietetics and Nutrition) from the University of British Columbia, and a Certificate in Health Care Management from BCIT.